jkim393/rshell/README.md

 Using pipe '|' will give the same behavior as an OR connector "||".
 This feature is being developed and will be fixed in the next iteration of our program.
 This applies to the "&&" connector as well.
 This behavior is synonymous with '&'.
 Again, this feature is being developed and will be fixed in the next release.
+Another error is connector arguments existent in strings with parenthesis may have undefined behavior such as : echo "cat; dog || mouse"
+Also, multiple newlines without input will create a seg fault.
+We are going to release a fix next development.

 ## Contributors